ioccc-src/winner/next/rules.md

 </p>

 <p class="leftbar">
-If you do make a copy and then modify that copy, **PLEASE** be sure that the `clobber` rule of your `Makefile` removes that copy in order to restore the contents of your submission to its original submission.
+If you do make a copy of a submission file, **PLEASE** be sure that the `clobber` rule of your `Makefile` removes that copy in order to in order restore your submission to its original submission state.
 </p>